jkaldenbach/prair/README.md

 ## Dependencies

-Prayr uses `dep` for dependecy management
+Prair uses `dep` for dependecy management

 `fresh` is handy for running the server in development